dominiksta/mvui/packages/docs/content/docs/components/02-defining.md

 MyComponent.register();
 ```

 But wait, where did we specify the tag name?
-In this case, we didn't, and mvui will assume
+In this case, we didn't, and Mvui will assume
 that what you wanted was `'<app-my-component>'`.
 You can customize the tag name by
 specifying both a *prefix* and a *suffix*: